19 Apr Keyword Research For App Store Optimization (ASO)

 Stage 1: Research The Market

-At first, you need to carry out a thorough research and list the best keywords for your app or game.
+At first, you need to carry out a thorough research and list the best mobile keywords for your app or game.

-Think of all the keywords that could be related to your product because of its nature, the category it belongs to, its functionalities and use.
+Think of all the mobile keywords that could be related to your product because of its nature, the category it belongs to, its functionalities and use.
 It is very important to try to think about your potential users, why would they need your app or where could they find it.

 This should have already given you some keywords but if you need some more and you can’t think of good ones it’s wise to take a look to similar apps and competitors.